-A lot of small businesses need a hand with their security operations.
+A lot of businesses need a hand with their security operations.
 Resources and budgets are stretched thin, but cybersecurity is no less important.
-Many small business owners can benefit from comparing MSSP vs. MDR for a cost-effective yet efficient security solution.
+Many business owners can benefit from comparing MSSP vs. MDR for a cost-effective yet efficient security solution.

 MDR service providers and MSSPs offer a solution to this problem.
 It’s important to note that many MSSPs provide MDR services, but not all.
 So, understanding each term is key to helping you decide between MDR vs. an MSSP, or a partner that offers both.